Move38/Fracture/README.md

  *  9.28.2017
  */

+// Global Vars
 	// set the 6 possible teams to be a part of
-// red, yellow, blue, green, orange, magenta
+	// team variables/colors: red, yellow, blue, green, orange, magenta
+	// variables for flashing: urge, period, duration

+// Loop
 	// if button is triple clicked
 		// change team to next color team in list

 	// if more than 1 neighbor present and none of the neighbors share my color
 		// set flag to flash in happy state

 	// handle synchronous color flashing

 	// update general urge (i.e. urge++)

 	// if neighbor flashes (i.e. state reflects a flash)
 		// broadcast the flash on IR (maybe only broadcast if not your color)
 		// if neighbor is my color
 			// update urge accordingly (+= urge/10)

 	// if urge greater than threshold
 		// broadcast the flash message

 	// display solid or flashing
 	// if flag for happy state satisfied
 		// display flash when urge to flash
 	// else
 		// display solid color
 ```